-Pace Innovations won the contract to design, build, and assemble two brand new V8 Supercar ‘Car Of The Future’ (COTF) prototypes to fit both a Ford and Holden bodyshell.
-The given objectives for this project were wide ranging but several were outlined as very important; update the technology used in V8 supercars, increase driver safety, and create a common platform chassis making it far simpler for other manufacturers to join the series.
-All of this was to be achieved whilst also reducing the cost of a finished V8 Supercar and not changing the manufacturers ‘DNA’.
-It was no small ask!
+PACE Innovations won the contract to design, build, and assemble two brand new V8 Supercar ‘Car Of The Future’ (COTF) prototypes to fit both a Ford and Holden bodyshell.
+The main objectives for this project were to update the technology, increase driver safety, and create a common platform chassis whilst reducing the overall cost.
+By doing so, it was hoped it would make it far simpler and enticing for other manufacturers to join the series, which was a proven success with the introduction of Mercedes-Benz, Volvo and Nissan to the category.

 There were numerous stakeholders involved in this project, MoTeC, with parts for the new ECU and data logging technology, Triple Eight Race Engineering with various current and future spec suspension parts, Albins with a newly developed ST6 transaxle designed specifically for the category, and many more highly skilled companies offering their industry expertise.